wallarm/product-documentation/docs/latest/user-guides/nodes/nodes.md

 1. Open Wallarm Console → **Nodes**.
 2. Select one or more nodes and click **Delete**.
 You can also delete the filtering node by selecting a button of the node menu or node card.
 3. Confirm the action.

+## API and node tokens for node creation

+The Wallarm filtering node interacts with the Wallarm Cloud.
+To provide the node with access to Wallarm Cloud API, you need to generate a token on the Cloud side and use it on the machine with the node.
+Use **API tokens** (recommended) or **node tokens** for this purpose:

+* [**API tokens**](../settings/api-tokens.md) with `Deploy` role when:

+    * The Wallarm node will scale in your infrastructure, while the number of node groups is not known in advance (node groups will be constantly added/removed).
+    * You need to control the lifecycle of the token (you can specify the expiration date or disable API tokens which makes them more secure).

+* **Node tokens** when you know in advance what node groups will be presented.
+Use **Nodes** → **Create node** to create and name the node group, then use group's token for every node you want to include.

+!!! info "Autoscaling support"
+    Both token types support the node autoscaling feature available in some clouds/installation variants.